 The main parts of a recurve bow:

-Modern recurve bows are normally takedown bows meaning that the tip and bottom limb can be removed, you should be able to see the thumbscrews in the picture.
+Modern recurve bows are normally takedown bows meaning that the top and bottom limb can be removed, you should be able to see the thumbscrews in the picture.
 As an archer becomes more experienced, recurve bows can have sights, range finders, pressure buttons, clickers, weights, silencers and stabilizers fitted.
+Click any of those links to see examples of these accessories.

 A modern recurve bow can have a riser made from aluminium, magnesium, carbon fiber, specialist alloy or wood, and limbs made from laminated composite materials, graphite or glass..